 Did you pick a number out of the air?
 What was your rationale?

-For those who choose to bill hourly, I recommend the following approach to determining what you charge:
+For those who choose to bill hourly, here’s a formula approach to determining what you charge:

 (a) Determine what you want your salary to be.
 How much will you take out of the company?